Tuwaiq-Riyadh-FrontEnd/JS-React/Week1/Day3/ConditionsLab.md

 - Grade of 70 to 79 is a C
 - Grade of 60 to 69 is a D
 - Grade of 59 or below is a F
+## Age Check
+Write a program to check the age of a persona and do the following based on the age:

+- if age is less than 10 print 'You are still a baby'
+- if age is greater than 10 'You are too young to vote'
+- if age is greater than 15 print 'You are a teenager and cannot vote'
+- if age is greater than 21 print 'You can vote in the election'

 ## Leap year